schollz/croc/README.md

 $ cat [filename] | croc send
 ```

 In this case `croc` will automatically use the stdin data and send and assign a filename like "croc-stdin-123456789".
-To receive to `stdout` at you can always just use the `--yes` and `--stdout` flags which will automatically approve the transfer and pipe it out to `stdout`.
+To receive to `stdout` at you can always just use the `--yes`  will automatically approve the transfer and pipe it out to `stdout`.

 ```
-$ croc --yes --stdout [code-phrase] > out
+$ croc --yes [code-phrase] > out
 ```

 All of the other text printed to the console is going to `stderr` so it will not interfere with the message going to `stdout`.